student-to-software-engineer/student-to-software-engineer/docs/3-maximizing-university-experience/5-coop-and-internships.md

 # 3.5.
 Co-op and Internships

 One of the biggest advantages you have as a university student is access to co-op and internship opportunities.

+The staff behind these programs maintain long-term partnerships with companies specifically to hire students — including for roles that are **never publicly posted**.

-These roles aren’t just great for experience—they’re often **subsidized** by the government, meaning companies are financially incentivized to hire students.
-In other words, being a student makes you cheaper to hire, which opens doors that won’t be there once you graduate.
+The salary of accredited co-op programs students are often **subsidized** by the government, which means companies are financially incentivized to hire students.
+In other words, being a student makes you cheaper to hire, and that opens doors that won’t be there once you graduate.

-Most universities have an official co-op program, and it’s one of the most valuable resources you can use during your degree.
-These programs are often staffed by people whose full-time job is to help students connect with employers, prep for interviews, and get hired.
-They also typically maintain long-term partnerships with companies who come back every term to hire students.

-If your university offers a co-op program, **you should absolutely take advantage of it**.
+If your university offers a co-op program, you should absolutely take advantage of it.

-Even if co-op means extending your degree by a term or two, it’s worth it.
-A student who takes five years to graduate with three internships is in a far better position than someone who graduates in four with none.
+Even if joining co-op extends your degree by a term or two, it’s worth it.
+A student who graduates in five years with three internships is in a much stronger position than one who finishes in four with none.

-Of course, getting a co-op job isn’t always easy, especially in your first or second year.
-You might not get your dream internship right away, and that’s okay.
-What matters is that you start early, treat every application and interview as practice, and use each experience to refine your strategy.

 The tech industry values experience.
-Co-op is your best shot at getting it _before_ graduation.
+Co-op is your best chance to gain it _before_ you graduate.

 ## Co-op Staff Are Not Usually Technical

-It’s important to remember that the people running your university’s co-op program are not technical experts.
+It’s important to understand that the people who run your university’s co-op office are career advisors — not software engineers.

-They’re career advisors, not software engineers.
-Their job is to help you navigate the hiring process, but they may not fully understand what makes a candidate stand out in tech.

-For services like resume reviews, mock interviews, and job search strategies, they may not be able to provide the most relevant advice for software engineering roles.
+They’re there to help guide you through applications and hiring processes, but they may not fully grasp what makes a candidate stand out in tech.
+Their resume tips, mock interviews, and job search advice can be helpful — but often generic or geared toward all fields, not specifically software engineering.

-Do not rely solely on your co-op program staff for technical interview prep or resume feedback.
-They may give you generic advice that doesn’t apply to the tech industry, like focusing too much on academic achievements or not emphasizing practical skills and projects.
+Don’t rely solely on them for technical interview prep or resume feedback.
+Their guidance might overemphasize academic achievements or fail to highlight what tech employers really care about: practical skills, real projects, and hands-on experience.

-Instead, you should seek out advice from upper-year students, mentors, or professionals in the industry.
-They can give you insights into what employers are really looking for and help you tailor your application materials accordingly.
+Instead, seek advice from upper-year students, mentors, or professionals already working in the industry.
+They’ll help you understand what employers are actually looking for — and how to present yourself in a way that gets results.